PCNOK? What is It, Its Mission, Members & Details

 The network also provides information on a variety of health-related topics, including cancer, diabetes, heart health, reproductive health, vaccines, and more.
-PCNOK members can ask questions of health professionals and get answers from them right on the website.
+Members of this organization can ask questions of health professionals and get answers from them right on the website.

 They can also find resources to help them stay healthy, such as diet plans and tips for exercising.
 PCNOK is a great resource for patients in northeast Oklahoma and southwest Kansas who are looking for information on a variety of health-related topics.